 You’ll see more financial gain in a shorter amount of time if your household has high electricity use and higher utility rates.
 If you consume less electricity, you will still see long-term savings and a return on your investment over time.
 Either way, a solar system is also a hedge against the inevitable increases in electricity rates over time, as the panels on your home will insulate you from these rising costs.

 As solar panels proliferate across more rooftops, there has been plenty of deliberation and debate about the impact solar panels have on home values.
 Luckily, answers came in the form of a 2015 study sponsored by the Department of Energy and conducted by the Lawrence Berkeley National Laboratory.
 The study looked at data from the sale of over 22,000 homes across eight states between 2002 and 2013.
 Of those homes, roughly 4,000 had solar panels.

 So, are solar panels worth it when it comes to home value?
-Let this study ease your worries if you think you might sell your home sooner than later.
+Regardless of whether you plan to stay in your home or sell sooner than later, yes!
 You can still earn value from solar panels when you go to sell, and in the meantime, you’ll enjoy lower monthly energy bills.
 (One note for transparency: leased systems are a whole different ballgame because they are a unique form of solar financing.
-For the most part we recommend against leasing, and Namasté Solar does not lease solar panels so you get the full value of solar panels for your home.)
+For the most part we recommend against leasing, and Namasté Solar does not lease solar panels systems.
+We want to give you the full value of solar panels for your home.)